taraspos/gae-workshop/level2/README.md

 ## Download the certificates

-Add new systemd unit to the `cloud-config.yaml` file which will download the certificates from the bucket.
-Change `<BUCKET_NAME>` to the bucket name you have just created:
+Add a new systemd unit to `cloud-config.yaml` which will download the certificates from the bucket.
+Change `<BUCKET_NAME>` to the one you have just created:

 ```yml
 - name: cfssl-download.service